Maschinr/JSON-C/README.md

         //Successfully retrieved value
         printf("float is: %f\n", test2);
     }
-    //Added a new value with the name string with the content "Hello World" if(json_object_add(object, "string", "Hello World") == 0) {
+    //Added a new value with the name "string" with the content "Hello World" if(json_object_add(object, "string", "Hello World") == 0) {
         //Successfully added value
     }